Dancehall: Origination from the DJ scene

-The Jamaican dancehall scene was one created out of creativity and a desire for accessibility, and one that is inseparable from sound system culture.
-The term 'Dancehall', while now typically used in reference to the specific and uniquely Jamaican genre of music, originally referred to a physical location.
-This location was always an open-air venue from which DJs and later "Toasters", a precursor to MCs, could perform their original mixes and songs for their audience via their sound systems.
-The openness of the venue paired with the innately mobile nature of the sound system, allowed performers to come to the people.
-Inner city communities were able to gather for fun and celebration.
-It was all about experiencing a vibrant and trendsetting movement.
+The Jamaican dancehall scene developed alongside sound system culture and was shaped by the use of accessible, mobile performance spaces.
+The term "Dancehall", now commonly associated with a Jamaican music genre, originally referred to the physical venues where DJs and later toasters performed for audiences using sound systems.
+These venues were often open-air, and the mobility of sound systems allowed performances to take place within inner-city communities, where dancehall events became important social and cultural gatherings.

-Krista Thompson's book Shine further expresses the experience of this trendsetting movement and how particularly women were able to confront gender ideologies to enact change.
+Krista Thompson's book Shine further expresses the experience of this trendsetting movement and how, particularly, women were able to confront gender ideologies to enact change.
 The use of video light specifically was a way to express oneself and seek visibility in the social sphere in order to be recognized as citizens in a postcolonial Jamaican society.

-At the onset of the dancehall scene, sound systems were the only way that some Jamaican audiences might hear the latest songs from a popular artist.
-Through time, it transformed to where the purveyors of the sound systems were the artists themselves and they became whom the people came to see along with their own original sounds.
-With the extreme volume and low bass frequencies of the sound systems local people might very well feel the vibrations of the sounds before they could even hear them, though the sound itself did travel for miles.
-This visceral sensory pleasure acted as an auditory beacon, redefining musical experience.
+In the early development of dancehall, sound systems were an important means through which Jamaican audiences could hear new recordings by popular artists.
+Over time, sound system operators increasingly became performers in their own right, attracting audiences with their own selections and performances.
+The high volume and strong low-frequency bass produced by sound systems meant that their vibrations could sometimes be felt before the music itself was clearly heard, while the sound could travel over considerable distances.
+This contributed to the distinctive role of sound systems in the experience and development of dancehall music.

 Jamaica was one of the first cultures to pioneer the concept of remixing.
 As a result, production level and sound system quality were critical to Jamaica's budding music industry.
-Since many locals couldn't afford sound systems in their home, listening to one at a dance party or at a festival was their entry into audible bliss.
+Since many locals couldn't afford sound systems in their homes, listening to one at a dance party or at a festival was their entry into audible bliss.
 Stage shows were also an entry for exposing artists to bigger audiences.

 Writer Brougtton and Brewster's book Last Night a DJ Saved My Life states that sound systems were a product of Jamaican social lifestyle.
 The success of music wasn't just in the hands of one person anymore, it was a factor of the DJ, speaking poetic words to the audience, the Selector, harmonizing beats in an aesthetically pleasing way, and the Sound Engineer, wiring the sound systems to handle deeper and louder bass tones.
 Music became a factor of many elements and the physicality of that sound was a strategic puzzle left for musicians to solve.